TheTeaCat/lastfm-tag-cloud/README.md

 ## How are the tags chosen & scaled?

-A sample of your artists (up to the size and from the time period you specify) is taken from last.fm.
+A sample of your artists (up to the size and from the time period you specify) is taken from last.fm via the [user.getTopArtists](https://www.last.fm/api/show/user.getTopArtists) endpoint.
 For each artist, their top tags are fetched, using [artist.getTopTags](https://www.last.fm/api/show/artist.getTopTags).

 Each tag has a "count" on each artist that has a maximum value of 100.
 I am assuming this "count" is the number of users who have tagged the artist with that tag, and that last.fm stops counting when it hits 100.